aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 266, in test_type_error8
+      File "TESTS:\runtime\test_type_error.py", line 254, in test_type_error8
         a >>= b
     TypeError: unsupported operand type(s) for >>=: 'str' and 'int'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You tried to perform the bit shifting operation >>= on two incompatible types of objects:
         a string (`str`) and an integer (`int`)

-    Exception raised on line 266 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 254 of file TESTS:\runtime\test_type_error.py.

-       264:         a = "a"
+       252:         a = "a"
-       265:         b = 42
+       253:         b = 42
-    -->266:         a >>= b
+    -->254:         a >>= b
-       267:     except Exception as e:
+       255:     except Exception as e:

             a: 'a'
             b: 42